 Also, make a visit to the Sri Maha Sakthi Mohambigai Amman Temple which is considered to be the holiest Hindu temple in Malaysia!
 The building is elaborately decorated with detailed depictions of Hindu gods and goddesses, particularly of the goddess Mohambigai, to whom the temple is dedicated.
 If you’re lucky, you may spot a Hindu wedding!

 Insider Tip: Petaling Street is home to some of the world’s best negotiators and it’s not the tourists!
-Negotiating is necessary if you want to establish the true price.
+Being down in the art of haggling is a must for coming to Petaling Street.

 - Why it’s awesome: Dive into Kuala Lumpur’s cosmopolitan atmosphere with diverse dishes at the city’s most epic food market!